 The Apple Carplay software update is even easier than the CarPlay setup itself and we do highly recommend keeping the software updated so that you can take advantage of all the new changes Apple makes.

-Hopefully now, even if you aren’t the most tech-savvy in your household, you will be able to understand what is Apple CarPlay update and in what it consists, and show off your new skills.
+Hopefully now, even if you aren’t the most tech-savvy in your household, you will be able to understand what is Apple CarPlay update and what it consists, of and show off your new skills.

 - Best CarPlay aftermarket radios

 - Does CarPlay need mobile data?